-It should be noted that the guiding philosophy of the program is that the student and advisor should work closely together to develop a course of study which appropriately meets the student's professional goals.
+The guiding philosophy of the program is that the student and advisor should work closely together to develop a course of study which appropriately meets the student's professional goals.
 Acceptance of a student into the Ph.D.
-(Kinesiology) program is determined by a number of factors, one of which is a clearly identified area of study and a Faculty advisor/mentor within the program who will support their admission.
-As part of the application process, prospective students will identify the potential professor/ professors with whom they share common scientific interests.
+(Kinesiology) program is determined by a number of factors, one of which is a clearly identified area of study and a Faculty advisor within the program who will support their admission.
+As part of the application process, prospective students will identify the potential professor with whom they share common scientific interests.